Nesquiko/dsa-visualization/README.md

 ### Requirements

-- Correct implementation of data structures:
+- Implementation of data structures:
   - Linked List
   - Hash Table
   - Graph
-- Correct implementation of algorithms:
+- Implementation of algorithms:
   - Depth-First-Search
   - Dijkstra's algorithm
 - Visualize data structures and algorithms with a GUI